OpenConext-Attic/OpenConext-DIY/README.md

 Basic options are:

+*Basic Site Information*
+These define the basic FQDN hostname of the target installation and the SAML consuming service linked by default to this IdP.

     # Site information
     idp_hostname: idp.example.org
     idp_sp: https://sp.example.org

-These define the basic FQDN hostname of the target installation and the SAML consuming service linked by default to this IdP.

-    cert_hostname: "{{ idp_hostname }}"
-    cert_subject: "/CN={{ cert_hostname }}"

-By default, the hostname for the certificate is the same as that of the installation.
-The certificate subject is only the hostname and does not contain specific information.
-This only concerns the self-signed certificate for a deployment to a private host, so has no real world implications.

-    letsencrypt_email: idp@example.org
-    letsencrypt_domain: "{{ idp_hostname }}"
-    letsencrypt_request_www: false

-Default configuration variables for the `letsencrypt` role.
-This role is based on the LetsEncrypt ansible playbook by Jason Robinson: [ansible-letsencrypt](https://github.com/jaywink/ansible-letsencrypt), Copyright (c) 2017 Jason Robinson.
+*SimpleSaml*
+These configuration values determine the basic SimpleSAMLphp installation.
+The SimpleSAMLphp salt is created dynamically and will change on redeployment.

+    ssp_version: 1.15.4
     ssp_hostname: "{{ idp_hostname }}"
     ssp_subject: "{{ cert_subject }}"
     ssp_days_valid: "{{ cert_days_valid }}"